emsNikac/twitter-project/README.md

     npm install
     npx expo start

-Then: - Press a to open Android emulator - Or scan QR code with Expo Go
+Then: - Press a to open Android emulator or i to open iOS emulator - Or scan QR code with Expo Go

 Android emulator networking: http://10.0.2.2:3000